Explore the best places

 6430-334, Poço do Canto

-This Baroque estate is made out of a residential house and a chapel which is integrated on the façade.
-It was built in 1748 by D. Manuel de Seixas Moutinho orders.
-It has a longitudinal plan with hipped roof.
+Baroque farmhouse consisting of a residential house and a chapel integrated into the façade.
+Built in 1748 by order of Manuel de Seixas Moutinho, it features a longitudinal plan with a hipped roof.

 Castelo de Marialva